TurnkeyLedger/TLDex/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Before we start the web server we need to run the worker wish is celery :
+Before we start the web server we need to run `Celery` background worker :
 ```
 celery -A DexWebSite worker -l info
 ```